postmanlabs/newman/README.md

 Newman supports SSL client certificates, via the following CLI options (available with Newman `v3` style `run` only):

-#### Use a ssl client certificates configuration file (supports multiple certificates per run)
+#### Using SSL client certificates configuration file (supports multiple certificates per run)

-- --ssl-client-cert-list<br/>
+- `--ssl-client-cert-list`<br/>
-The path to the ssl client certificate list configuration file (json format).
-See [examples/ssl-client-cert-list.json](https://github.com/postmanlabs/newman/blob/develop/examples/ssl-client-cert-list.json)
+The path to the SSL client certificate list configuration file (JSON format).
+See [examples/ssl-client-cert-list.json](https://github.com/postmanlabs/newman/blob/develop/examples/ssl-client-cert-list.json).

-This option allows multiple ssl client certificiates and different ssl client certificate per url or hostname.
+This option allows setting different SSL client certificate according to URL or hostname.
-This option takes precedence over --ssl-client-cert, --ssl-client-key and --ssl-client-passphrase options.
+This option takes precedence over `--ssl-client-cert`, `--ssl-client-key` and `--ssl-client-passphrase` options.
 If there is no match for the URL in the list, these options are used as fallback.

-#### Pass one ssl client certificate
+#### Using a single SSL client certificate
 - `--ssl-client-cert`<br/>
 The path to the public client certificate file.